 Welcome to my blog.
-Come along with me to Cambodia and Thailand as I go on an adventure of a lifetime!
+Come along with me to Cambodia and Burma this summer as I go on another adventure!
 Please leave comments and feedback.

 Several airports and flights down today with only one left for home.
 I left Nyaung Shwe yesterday and headed to Yangon, via Heho, Mandalay, and Bagan.
 From Yangon I headed to Bangkok, and then to Taipei.
 I find myself sitting at a Starbucks at the Taipei Airport trying to find just the right words to sum up my experiences over the last month in Asia.
 I can’t do it.
 Once I’m back in the states and can process more fully the events of the last few weeks, I will attempt to be more eloquent.
 So much happened, every single day… New people, great people, new experiences, places, sights and sounds….and I think a new resolve, for me.

 Truth be told, I’ve been running away these last few summers… I always laugh and add “with a purpose” whenever someone asks why I go to teach in Cambodia and Thailand and now, Myanmar.
 I’m not special, but my experiences are leaving me fulfilled.
 I know, I know…I’m supposed to be going to teach, to help, to share, and to collaborate…and I do, I promise.
 But, it’s so much more and each time I go, it’s different…I’m different and I hope I’m making some small difference, for someone.
 It’s the STARFISH story - why did the little girl throw the starfish back into the ocean one by one when she couldn’t save the thousands washed up on the shore, and did it really matter?
 It mattered to the ones she threw back.
 Granted, I’m not saving lives - I’m not a surgeon, I’m certainly not bringing some secret teaching methodology that can’t be googled, but I hope I make the people I meet smile - they make me smile - big, goofy smiles - all the time.